 Ask Remote Browser Isolation (RBI) vendors some key questions to make sure you position your web security program for success.

 Demand for Remote Browser Isolation (RBI) is surging as organizations adopt the technology to bolster their web and email security defenses in the face of escalating ransomware and zero-day threats.
-This recent blog from Zero Trust thought leader Dr. Chase Cunningham covers the benefits that organizations realize when they adopt RBI as a key control within their Zero Trust security strategies.

 Ask “Does this RBI offering function as a native browser?
 And would my users know that they are using an RBI system?”